How to Make Kitchen Shelves

 - Under Shelf Mounts: During the planning phase, it's helpful to determine whether any other hardware will be mounted beneath shelves.
 Our mug hooks and paper towel holders can increase function and space when installed under shelf.
 It's important to think of shelf thickness and placement if other hardware will be added.

-- Plan Around Construction Obstacles and Building Quirks: Shelves can be an excellent way of maximizing space and working around corners, tight spaces, building quirks, or other unusual attributes.
+- Plan Around Construction Obstacles and Building Quirks: Shelves can be an excellent way of maximizing space and working around corners, tight spaces, or other building quirks.
 This often requires custom shelves, using additional brackets, or being open to different bracket styles but can offer maximum impact!

 When deciding between what type of bracket to choose, our general shelving guide might be helpful to look.